Skip to main content

 Fifty-Four

-As they rush into Clare's room they see her thrashing her head from side to side, obviously having another nightmare.
+As they rush into Clare's room, they see her thrashing her head from side to side, obviously having another nightmare.
 She is saying "Samain" over and over.
 She calms down but Kim stays with her while Wallace goes downstairs to make coffee.

 Fifty-Five